SolaceLabs/solace-platform-mcp/solace-event-portal-designer-mcp/README.md

 pip install git+https://github.com/SolaceLabs/solace-platform-mcp.git#subdirectory=solace-event-portal-designer-mcp
 ```

-Use this if your MCP client doesn't support `uvx` or you prefer pre-installing.
+Use this option if your MCP client doesn't support `uvx` or you prefer pre-installing.
 Then use `"command": "solace-ep-designer-mcp"` in your configuration instead of `uvx`.

 ## Configuration